Kimitsuna-Goblin/extClark/README.md

 Now *D<SUB>C</SUB>* is the estimated child dosage and *D<SUB>A</SUB>* is the adult dosage.
 *C* and *A* are values of a kind of body measurements, for example, body weights.
 *C* is the child's measured value and *A* is the criterion value for adult.
-Especially when we estimate with body weight, we use 150 lb as the criterion adult weight for *A*.
+Especially when we estimate with body weights, we use 150 lb as the criterion adult weight for *A*.
 <BR>
 <BR>
 拡張Clark式は、*D<SUB>C</SUB>* = *D<SUB>A</SUB>* (*C* / *A*)<SUP>*k*</SUP> で表されます。